Which Free Trading App is For Me?

 How Does M1 Work?

 M1 Finance is a free DIY robo-advisor.
-You can access your investments through the M1 Finance app or desktop version.
+You can access your investments through the mobile app or desktop version.

 Choose from thousands of stocks and exchange traded funds to invest.
 Each portfolio you create is composed of specific investments in the percentages you choose.

-M1 calls each portfolio a pie, with the specific funds or stocks considered slices of pie.
-You can customize an M1 Investment pie with up to 100 slices.
+M1 calls each portfolio a pie, with the funds or stocks considered slices of pie.
+You can customize an Investment pie with up to 100 slices of stocks and etfs.

 - Plan for Retirement